tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 In Power BI, you can create or import content yourself.
 When it comes to the type of content users can create or import, it boils down to either files or data stored in a database.
 Files can be a bit more complicated than databases.

 You need to get the data, transform the data, and then import the data into a readable form.
 Suppose that you want to import an Excel or .csv file that includes many data types.
 First, you load the data into Power BI.
 Then you format the data into a Power BI-ready format in conjunction with dataflows, which transforms the data to support a data model.
 Finally, you query the data using the Get and Transform feature in Power Query.

+### NOTE:
+If the data you’re trying to import isn’t structured or perhaps you don’t want it housed in Power BI Desktop?
+Your best choice is to use native Microsoft options such as OneDrive for Business.

+Where you store your data makes a difference when dealing with data refresh.
+Consider the frequency of data updates when selecting the data storage location.
+When the data is on your local desktop, you’ll generally find better performance, even with large datasets.
+With shared data accessible over the Internet, you are reliant on network connectivity and other users accessing the data source.
+Data stored on the desktop is managed by one person — you.